Skip to content

 Efficiency Metrics

-• kv-cache compression ratio: 15.7×
+• kv-cache Compression Ratio: 15.7×

-• TTFT: 2× speedup compared to LiveVLM
+• TTFT: 2× acceleration compared to LiveVLM

-• 1-hour video kv-cache: 18.8 GB → 1.2 GB
+• 1-hour Video kv-cache: 18.8 GB → 1.2 GB

-• Memory growth: only 16.0 GB → 16.7 GB from 16 to 512 frames (sub-linear)
+• Memory Growth: VRAM usage for 16–512 frames only increases from 16.0 GB → 16.7 GB (sub-linear)

 Ablation Study

-Token Count Quantization Compression Ratio VideoMME Overall
+Tokens Quantization Compression Ratio VideoMME Overall

 40 4-bit 5.1% 58.9